CHEMISTRY, OCCURRENCE, BIOLOGY and ANALYSIS

 Amongst a wide range of biological functions in relation to cellular signalling, ceramides are especially important in triggering apoptosis, and they have also been implicated in the activation of various protein kinase cascades.
 The mechanism of these interactions is the subject of intensive study at present, but in relation to the latter, two intracellular targets for ceramide action of special important have been discovered – a specific protein phosphatase (ceramide-activated protein phosphatase) and a family of protein kinases (ceramide-activated protein kinases).
 For example, the phosphatase may be involved in the regulation of glycogen synthesis, insulin resistance and response to apoptotic stimuli.
 Ceramides generated by the action of sphingomyelinase and by synthesis de novo are both important to the process.

 The biological function of ceramides in animal tissues may usually require the presence of the 4,5-double bond in the long-chain base, although the trans conformation may not be essential in that synthetic ceramide containing a cis-4,5-double bond is an equally potent inducer of apoptosis at least.
 On the other hand, dihydroceramides may have separate functions of their own.
 For example, ceramides are intimately involved in the induction of autophagy, the ‘maintenance’ process by which cellular proteins and excess or damaged organelles are removed from cells, but in this instance dihydroceramides are equally effective.
-It seems possible that the latter are ‘safer’ under conditions where elevated concentrations of sphingosine-containing ceramides might have deleterious effects.
+Dihydroceramides are also believed to be pro-survival under conditions of physiological stress.
+It seems possible that the latter are ‘safer’ when elevated concentrations of sphingosine-containing ceramides might have deleterious effects.